-If any person-faculty, staff, student, or member of the campus community-has knowledge of a child (anyone under the age of 18 years) who appears to be the victim of abuse or neglect that has occurred at a GBC facility or during GBC programs or activities, the Center Director or Director of Environmental Health, Safety, and Security should be notified immediately.
+If any person-faculty, staff, student, or member of the campus community-has knowledge of a child (anyone under the age of 18 years) who appears to be the victim of abuse or neglect that has occurred at a GBC facility or during GBC programs or activities, the Center Director or University Police Services should be notified immediately.
 Once the Director has determined the basic facts of the situation, they will notify the Vice President for Student and Academic Affairs, the Vice President for Business Affairs, and the President.
 Notification must be made to the local police agency or the Division of Child and Family Services as soon as reasonably practicable but not later than twenty-four (24) hours after the person knows or has reasonable cause to believe that the child has been abused or neglected (NRS 432B.220,I, (b).
 NSHE Title 4, Chapter 22, Section 4.

-If the situation is not immediately reconcilable, on the Elko campus, reports should be made to a Security Officer, Director of Environmental Health, Safety, and Security, or Vice President for Business Affairs.
+If the situation is not immediately reconcilable, on the Elko campus, reports should be made to a Security Officer, University Police Services, or Vice President for Business Affairs.
 Concerns for all centers should be reported to the Center Director.